2015 COURSE MAP

-The 2014 Bike Course returns to the classic gorgeous loop of Harriman State Park.
+The 2015 Bike Course maintains the classic gorgeous loop of Harriman State Park.
 A grueling yet fast 14-mile loop on lots of newly paved roads that will start at Lake Welch.
 You will exit Lake Welch Parking Lot bear to your right onto Lake Welch Drive.
 IMMEDIATELY move to the left side of the road and make a U-turn to head West onto Lake Welch Drive.
 Continue on Lake Welch Dr. to the stop sign at the bottom of the hill.
 USE CAUTION merging into traffic as you turn right heading north on Seven Lakes Drive.
 Soon after you will arrive at Kanawauke Circle.
 Enter the traffic circle and take your second exit to continue on Seven Lakes Drive North towards Tiorati Circle.
 USE CAUTION as you enter Tiorati circle.
 Take your first right in the circle onto Tiorati Brook Rd.
 Follow Tiorati Brook Rd (STEEP & WINDY) until you go through the underpass.
 Begin to slow down

 as you will make the U-turn soon.
 (EXTREME CAUTION as the second half of the U-turn is sharper than it appears).
 After the U-turn you stay to the left and bear onto Lake Welch Pkwy.
 Climb up the hill to the Lake Welch Circle to complete the loop.
 Bear Right to continue on course for additional laps.
 You do not need to return to the main event area in between laps.
 Bear Left to head to the Transition Area once all laps are finished.
 The "Bike End" location is the same as the "Start Bike" location.
 Put your bike on the rack and exit TA2 on the opposite end to "Run Start."